In this article

 You want the cheapest car finance possible

-The interest rates (APR) for hire purchase agreements are usually higher than those on other types of car finance.
-If you want the cheapest finance option, it's worthand taking out a low-interest loan.
+Thefor hire purchase agreements are usually higher than those on other types of car finance.
+If you want the cheapest finance option, it's worth and taking out a low-interest loan.

 Ready to see your hire purchase options?.